711sarthak/BMI-Calculator/README.md

 # BMI-Calculator
-This application will check your BMI(Body Mass Index) and will make a comment according to that.
+This application will help you to calculate your BMI (Body Mass Index).